 But also art lovers will definitely not leave Cleveland unsatisfied due to the Cleveland Museum of Art, which is considered one of the most important art museums in the country.

-Finally, of course, a visit to the Public Square, surrounded by the three tallest buildings in the city and the Old Stone Church, is a must.
+Finally, of course, a visit to the Public Square, surrounded by the three tallest buildings in the city and the Old Stone Church, is another great thing to do in Cleveland.

 Recommended by Vicki from Vicki viaja